Not a blank template - your details are filled in, formatted to Rhode Island law, and ready to sign.

 What is the maximum security deposit in Rhode Island?

-In Rhode Island, security deposits are limited to 1 month rent.
-Landlords must return the deposit within 20 days after the tenant moves out, minus any lawful deductions for unpaid rent, damages beyond normal wear and tear, and cleaning costs.
+In Rhode Island, security deposits are capped at 1 month rent.
+Landlords must return the deposit within 20 days after move-out, minus lawful deductions for unpaid rent and damages beyond normal wear and tear.

 How much notice is required to terminate a lease in Rhode Island?

-For month-to-month tenancies in Rhode Island, landlords must provide 30 days written notice by either party (RI Gen. Laws § 34-18-37) notice and tenants must provide 30 days notice.
-For fixed-term leases, the lease typically ends on the agreed-upon date without requiring additional notice, unless the lease specifies otherwise.
+For month-to-month tenancies, Rhode Island requires landlords to give 30 days written notice by either party (RI Gen. Laws § 34-18-37) notice and tenants to give 30 days notice.
+Fixed-term leases end on the agreed date without additional notice unless the lease says otherwise.

 Ready to Create Your Rhode Island Residential Lease Agreement?